HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 3. **Service Authorization**

 To start normally and provide service, HotDB Server shall acquire formal authorization and privilege from Shanghai Hotpu Networks Technology Co.,Ltd, which could be interpreted as license is necessary.
-Please refer to *Distributed Transactional Database HotDB Server [Service Authorization] Function Manual* for detailed service authorization instruction.
+Please refer to the [Service License](service-license.md) document for detailed service authorization instruction.

 4. **Install compute node**